iberdinsky-skilld/sdc-addon/UTILITY_CLASSES_GENERATOR.md

 When adding new features to the utility classes generator:

 1. Update the TypeScript interfaces in `utilityClassesGenerator.ts`
-2. Modify the generation logic in `generate-utility-stories.mjs`
+2. Modify the generation logic in `vite-plugin-utility-classes.ts`
 3. Update this documentation
 4. Test with various YAML configurations